Savita Damodar Paranjpe: Soundtrack

 The movie soundtrack had 5 songs and was released by T-Series on 10 August 2018.
 Music was produced by Nilesh Moharir and Amitraj.
 Lyrics were penned by Vaibhav Joshi, Mandar Cholkar and sung by Swapnil Bandodkar, Nishaa Upadhyaya Kapadia, Adarsh Shinde, and Jaanvee Prabhu-Arora.

-Reviews
+Reception

+Critical reception

-Mihir Bhanage, writing Times of India, concluded that the movie succeeded in keeping the thrill intact, praising the movie primarily for the interesting story and performances.
-Keyur Seta of Cinestaan.com praised the story but criticised the execution, saying "acting Subodh Bhave and Trupti Toradmal does not do justice to its interesting story".
-Another review in CineCelluloid said that "while the first half of the film was very interesting and engaging, the second half becomes a little dull with early revelation of most of the suspense elements".
+Mihir Bhanage, writing for The Times of India, Concluded that the movie succeeded in keeping the thrill intact, praising the movie primarily for the interesting story and performances.
+Keyur Seta of Cinestaan praised the story but criticised the execution, saying "acting Subodh Bhave and Trupti Toradmal does not do justice to its interesting story".
+Another review from CineCelluloid said that "while the first half of the film was very interesting and engaging, the second half becomes a little dull with early revelation of most of the suspense elements".